build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 14. Ignore the rest of the settings and choose **Create**.
 New domains typically take 15–30 minutes to initialize, but can take longer depending on the configuration.
 After your domain initializes, select it to open its configuration pane.
 Note the domain endpoint under **General information** (for example, `https://search-my-domain.us-east-1.es.amazonaws.com`), which you'll use in the next step.

 ## Step 2.
 Ingest Sample data into your OpenSearch domain
+This step covers the ingestion of sample data into OpenSearch so that you can test sample SQL queries on that data.
 1. Navigate to your OpenSearch service on the AWS console.
 On the Dashboard section, your domain should be listed under the header “Name”.
 Click on any of your domains.
   ![Image: image.png](images/image_01.png)
 1. Click on the OpenSearch Dashboard URL link for this domain.